microsoft/covid-vaccine-bot/policies.md

 ## New Mexico Active Phase (current_phase)

-* Are you a healthcare worker within a hospital?
-* Are you a long term care resident or work in a long term care facility?
+* Are you a long term care resident or work in a long term care facility? (see [here](https://cv.nmhealth.org/wp-content/uploads/2021/02/2021.1.28-DOH-Phase-Guidance.pdf))
-* Are you a medical first responder?
+* Are you a medical first responder? (see [here](https://cv.nmhealth.org/wp-content/uploads/2021/02/2021.1.28-DOH-Phase-Guidance.pdf))
-* Do you work in a congregate setting?
+* Do you work or live in a congregate setting? (see [here](https://cv.nmhealth.org/wp-content/uploads/2021/02/2021.1.28-DOH-Phase-Guidance.pdf))
-* Are you a healthcare worker?
+* Are you a healthcare worker? (see [here](https://cv.nmhealth.org/wp-content/uploads/2021/02/2021.1.28-DOH-Phase-Guidance.pdf))
-* Are you age 75+?
+* Are you age 75+? (see [here](https://cv.nmhealth.org/wp-content/uploads/2021/02/2021.1.28-DOH-Phase-Guidance.pdf))
 * Are you age 16+ and have a high-risk medical conditions?
 	* Conditions with increased risk of severe illness:
 - Cancer